pico-fbw/pico-fbw/README.md

 - Safe and tested; automatic safety checks throughout the software + always-active manual overrides
 - Real-world fly-by-wire-like stabilization
 - Simple autopilot/autothrottle and accompanying flight planner
-- Easily plan flights, modify configuration, diagnose faults, and more, with just a smartphone/tablet/computer
+- Easily plan flights, modify configuration, diagnose faults, and more, with just a smartphone, tablet, or computer
-- Good out-of-box performance, with optional automatic tuning to further improve performance
+- Good out-of-box flight performance, with optional automatic tuning to further improve performance
 - Utilizes common and low-cost off-the-shelf microcontrollers and sensors
 - Easy hardware and software setup
 - Extensive documentation to make setup and usage easy